 We discussed the various facets of a good niche, all of which are important.
 But let me warn you now: You’ll never find a niche that fulfills them all.
 If you try, you’ll spend 18 months researching ideas, go crazy with indecision and never actually start a business.
 Keep this in mind and you’ll be in much better shape when it comes time to filter your ideas against our criteria.
 We want a niche that meets as many of our criteria as possible, while understanding that we’ll never find one that fits them all.

 Picking a niche with the right mix of attributes is only one piece of the puzzle.
 To be successful, you need to have ample customer demand, great suppliers and a marketplace that’s not overly crowded.
-These topics are discussed in detail in my eBook, “Profitable eCommerce,” from which this post was taken.
-The eBook also covers:

 Did I miss any critical niche attributes?
 Had a chance to read the eBook?
 Or simply have a question?
 Let me know in the comments section below!